 - Cost per hour or month without tax.

-- OS selection and license fee without tax.
+- The OS and license fee without tax.

 - IP allocation reminder.

-When you are ready, select the Deploy New Server button to start the process.
-Depending on the OS you selected, server deployment takes from one to fifteen minutes.
+When ready, select the Deploy New Server button to start the process.
+Depending on the OS you selected, server deployment takes from three to fifteen minutes.

 Proxmox, ESXi, RDP, and Netris Controller Credentials